Blockstream/satellite-api/README.md

 ### Queue Page ###

-For debugging and as an example of how to build a web front-end to the satellite API, there is a simple table view of queued, pending, and sent messages at `$SATELLITE_API/queue.html`
+A simple table view of queued, pending and sent messages is available at `$SATELLITE_API/queue.html`.
+This page can be used for debugging and as an example for building a web front-end to the satellite API.

 ## Future Work ##

-* Configure `Rack::Attack` or similar to block and throttle abusive requests.
+* Configure `Flask-Limiter` or similar to block and throttle abusive requests.
 * Support bids priced in fiat currencies.
-* Report the top bid_per_byte, queue depth, and estimated time to transmit in the response to `POST /order`.
+* Report the top `bid_per_byte`, queue depth, and estimated time to transmit in the response of `POST /order`.